khaledmasry0/iti/Angular/README.md

-npm i -g @angular/cli               to install angular ng new App_name                     to create a new angular app ng serve -o                         to run the application ng g c component_name               to generate a component ng g class folderName/className     to generate a class ng g d directive_name               to generate a directive ng g p pipe_name                    to generate a pipe
+npm i -g @angular/cli               to install angular ng new App_name                     to create a new angular app ng serve -o                         to run the application ng g c component_name               to generate a component    // --skipTests ng g class folderName/className     to generate a class ng g d directive_name               to generate a directive ng g p pipe_name                    to generate a pipe